FabianLangkabel/Jellyfish/README.md

 [stduuid](https://github.com/mariusbancila/stduuid),
 [Qt Node Editor](https://github.com/paceholder/nodeeditor),
 [C++ Plugin framework](https://github.com/djurodrljaca/CppPluginFramework)

-### Procedure for compiling
-For compiling, all necessary libraries must be installed and referenced in the CmakeLists of the individual components or plugins.

-To compile JellyfishGUI and JellyfishCMD you need to compile first the JellyfishCore while the plugins only depend on header files of JellyfishCore.

-Once Jellyfish and plugins have been compiled, a folder named "Plugins" must be created in the JellyfishGUI and JellyfishCMD folders and the compiled plugins must be copied into these folders.
-Furthermore, if standard quantum chemistry basis sets are needed, the "basissets" folder from this repository must also be copied to the correponding JellyfishGUI and JellyfishCMD folders.

-A detailed installation guide and optimized CMakeLists file will follow.

 ## Usage and examples
 The "Examples" folder contains the following examples of different types of calculations.
 The use of the program is quite self-explanatory.
 Otherwise, more information can be found in the publications and more tutorials will follow.